How do you know information from a Web page is true, accurate and of reasonable quality?

 - Look for a link such as “About”, “About Us”, or "Who We Are" to find a description and background of the organization, publication or site, including its purpose, history and who are its leaders.

 - Is it a relatively impartial group (like a university or government agency) or a group established to promote certain ideas or a point of view (e.g. non-profit organizations or a political party)?

-- Do a Google search of the organization’s name.
-Can you find web pages (e.g. a Wikipedia article) that provide reliable information about the organization?
+- Do a Google search of the website organization’s name to try to find web pages (e.g. Wikipedia, Media Bias/Fact Check or AllSides) that provide reliable information about the organization.

 Try to identify the type of site

 - scholarly (written by researchers or experts in the field) See: popular magazines vs. academic journals